Grace128pan/programmingHW1/README.md

 1-5 options are actually my pets(4 cats and one dog, the names are their actual names.
 "Flower" is a real male dog name, not a flower or a cat)

-VII. rat.jpg(rat character in the game) and jumpingCat.jpg(default cat character) are free online sources
+VII. rat.jpg(rat character in the game) and jumpingCat.jpg(default cat character) are free online sources VIII.
+When the cat wins, black text "Cat caught the rat!
+Congraduations!" will be shown with white background.

 5) Button effects:  5 different buttons as follows
 I. During playing, "Instructions", "Pause", " Continue", "Exit" options can be chosen.